 These are entrepreneurs who have become big brands themselves.
 Some have even become more followed than the brands they work with.
 Everette has 28.8k followers on Twitter.
 Stickermule and Buttonfrog, for which he is the CMO, have 14.5 and 14.8 followers respectively.

 Obviously, this becomes more likely with more ventures under your belt (such as GrowthHackers.com in Everette's case), but even from the start, you can benefit from understanding the fact that YOU are a brand.

 Every tweet you send.
 Every post you make.
 Everything you do is going to contribute to your reputation and ultimately influence the story people tell and hear when they see your name.
 This is the concept of personal branding 101.

 Regardless of age, regardless of position, regardless of the business we happen to be in, all of us need to understand the importance of branding.
 We are CEOs of our own companies: Me Inc. To be in business today, our most important job is to be head marketer for the brand called You.
 It’s that simple — and that hard.
 And that inescapable.

 – Tom Peters.
 (The Brand Called You)

-When you know realize that you are a brand then you can take better actions to build that brand, what are it’s themes, it’s visuals.
+When you know realize that you are a brand then you can take better actions to build that brand, what are its themes, it’s visuals.
 I focus on having a giant beard and wearing the same style of clothing at events, Ryan Hoover hasn’t changed his profile picture in over 5 years.
 He believes that this image creates a standard and recognizable image for him, and it works, I always recognize him regardless of the network.
-Whatever techniques you choose too use remember to stay current and consistent.
+Whatever techniques you choose to use remember to stay current and consistent.